 Core Document: A document submitted in the Portfolio for promotion or tenure that includes several specific elements: a routing form, cover sheet, table of contents, curriculum vitae, executive summary, prior and current Allocation of Effort statements, annual performance evaluations, summary of teaching evaluations, external reviews and, for community colleges, letters of support.
 (See ARP 9.31 – [Effective AY 18/19] Annual Performance Evaluation – Regular Faculty and ARP 9.35 Part 6, “Portfolio Preparation by Candidate”).

-: Program Manager refers to the academic department head.
+Program Manager: Program Manager refers to the academic department head.

 Documentation File: An organized collection of supplemental documents and other materials that supports, explains, or clarifies the quality and significance of the candidate’s work.
 Administrators and committee members must have access to this file, which is stored by the Principal Unit.